 - ¼ teaspoon freshly ground nutmeg, optional

 Arrange oven rack in lower third of oven and preheat oven to 375ºF.
-Lightly butter 10-inch round quiche plate, pie plate or 2-quart baking dish.
-I like to use my 10-inch round French White Corningware® Quiche/Pie Plate.
+Lightly butter 10-inch round quiche plate, 10-inch pie plate or 2-quart baking dish.
+(Generally, an oblong 2-quart baking dish measures about 7 x 11 inches with 2-inch high sides.)
+I like to use my 10-inch round French White CorningWare™ Quiche/Pie Plate.

 Prepare the Blueberry Filling: Place blueberries into prepared baking dish.
 In a small bowl, combine sugar and lemon zest.
 (I like to work the zest into the sugar with my fingers to release the essential oils for maximum flavor.)
 Add the flour and whisk until thoroughly combined.
 Sprinkle mixture evenly over berries in prepared baking dish and toss gently.
 Make sure the sugar and flour mixture is evenly distributed over the fruit with no mounding in the center or in any one place.
 This will ensure the sugar will caramelize and the flour will thicken evenly throughout the cobbler with the berry juices.
 Set aside.

 Prepare the Buttery Biscuit Crumble Topping: In a medium bowl, whisk together flour, sugar, baking powder and salt until well combined.
 Using a pastry blender, cut butter into flour mixture until it resembles a coarse meal with small pea-sized pieces of butter.
 In a small bowl, whisk vanilla into beaten egg using a fork.
 With a fork, gently toss beaten egg and vanilla into flour mixture until moistened and dough starts to hold together.
 Continue to toss and blend gently with fingertips until well combined yet taking care not to overwork the dough.